What Do Travel Agents Do? (And How Do They Do It?)

 You’re Ready to Book Like A Travel Agent

 Excited to book like a travel agent, but still need to get your agency set up?
-Sign up for our 7 Day Setup Travel Agency Challenge and you’ll be on the supplier portal backends in no time.
+We got just the thing for you. :)

-If you’ve made it this far, you’re (hopefully) feeling more confident about using travel agent portals.
+If you’ve made it this far, you’re (hopefully) feeling more confident about the question 'what do travel agents do'.
 But if there’s another tutorial you’d like us to throw into the mix or if you want to share your expertise, comment below or drop me a line at hello@hostagencyreviews.com with questions!

 About the Author